UN refugee agency presses Greece on ‘squalid’ migrant camps

-ATHENS, Greece (AP) — The United Nations refugee agency is pressing Greece to improve conditions at the crowded island camps where thousands of migrants are held as part of a European Union deal with Turkey.
+ATHENS, Greece (AP) — The United Nations refugee agency on Friday pressed Greece to improve conditions at the crowded island camps where thousands of migrants are held as part of a European Union deal with Turkey.

-The U.N. agency said Friday that conditions in the camps, where nearly 20,000 people live, are “squalid, inadequate and rapidly deteriorating.”
+The U.N. agency said in a statement that conditions in the camps, where nearly 20,000 people live, are “squalid, inadequate and rapidly deteriorating.”

 UNHCR also urged the Greek government to move more migrants from the eastern Aegean Sea islands to mainland Greece.